Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 CMD ["-s"]
 ```

 Now we have a basic understanding of what we're going to deploy let's get started.
 To deploy our container on the Cat9K we need to build our dockerfile as a .tar package and transfer it over to the device.
-If you're using the sandbox like me this can be a little tricky as we dont have internet access to build our container and it's not a straight forward process of transfering a file via TFTP from your host.
-Luckily enough the sandbox has an image of iPerfV3 on the flash: already so we'll use that, but if you're doing this on your own box here's the process.
+If you're using the sandbox like me this can be a little tricky as we dont have internet access to build our container and it's not a straight forward process of transfering a file via TFTP from your host as we're over VPN to the device.
+Luckily enough the sandbox has an image of iperfv3 on the flash: already so we'll use that, but if you're doing this on your own box here's the process.

 First off we must pull down the container we want to deploy from the docker hub.
 Remember you must have docker installed on your machine, for further details see the docker (documentation)[https://docs.docker.com/install/]